Diese Inhalte sind aktuell nur in englischer Sprache verfügbar.

 We are subject to the provisions of Section 1502 of the U.S. Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank Act) relating to conflict minerals.
 As outlined in our Conflict Minerals Policy, we adopt standards in line with the Organization for Economic Co-operation and Development’s (OECD) Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas.

 We are committed to compliance with Section 1502 of the Dodd-Frank Act and encourage our suppliers to foster similar commitments of their supply chain related to conflict minerals disclosures.
-Suppliers who are non-compliant with our Conflict Minerals Policy are reviewed for continued business.For additional information on this topic, see our corporate website.
+Suppliers who are non-compliant with our Conflict Minerals Policy are reviewed for continued business.For additional information on this topic, see our corporate supply chain website.
+On this website, you find a statement on responsible minerals sourcing as well as our annual Conflict Minerals Report.

 |HC-MS-510a.2||Description of code of ethics governing interactions with health care professionals||We have a Code of Ethics and Business Conduct that covers general compliance concepts and standards, including the expectation that all employees perform their duties in accordance with the Company’s purpose, global values, policy, the Code of Ethics and Business Conduct, and the law.
 The general principles in the Code of Ethics and Business Conduct are supported by policies that address specific situations in accordance with all applicable local laws, including interactions with health care professionals.|